nmccarty/asuran/README.md

 Installing and using
 --------------------

+You can either download a copy from our [releases](https://gitlab.com/asuran-rs/asuran/-/releases) page, or build it from source yourself.

+Please note, the builds on our releases page require a core-branded sandybridge or newer/equivalent, with required support for AES and AVX instructions.
+If you need to run on a lower end CPU or an older machine without these instructions, you will need to build it yourself from source.

 In most cases you will be interacting with the command line asuran clinet (asuran-cli).
 Either build it from source from the asuran-cli directory in this repository, or install it with:

 ```bash